IBM/dbb/Pipeline/PackageBuildOutputs/README.md

   - It processes the MVSExec, CopyToPDS and the USS_Record types
 - It optionally generates the [Wazi Deploy application manifest](https://www.ibm.com/docs/en/developer-for-zos/16.0?topic=files-application-manifest-file) file.
 - It copies outputs to a temporary directory on Unix System Services and creates a TAR file based on the temporary directory.
-- If the path to the application's Git repository is provided, the script will search for the Application Descriptor file, in order to also package all the public and shared Include Files.
-The script will also detect which programs are classified as `internal submodule` or `service submodule` and will copy the corresponding object decks to the `include`subfolder of the temporary directory.
+- If the path to the application's Git repository is provided, the script will search for the Application Descriptor file and process it.
+Include Files classified as `public` will be automatically added to the package into the subdirectory `include/src`.
+The script will also process programs that are classified as `internal submodule` or `service submodule` and will copy the corresponding object decks to either the `lib` directory or the `include/bin` subfolder for the tar file.
 - If a baseline package is provided through the corresponding CLI option, the baseline package is expanded in the temporary directory first:
   - All the subfolders are removed except the subfolder that contains interfaces definitions, by default located in the `include` subfolder.
   - More information can be found in the [Baseline Packages](#baseline-packages) section.